chriswendt/ietf/draft-wendt-modern-drip.md

 #### 5.2 Authorization

-All nodes will digitally sign the APIs by adding a JSON Web Token (JWT) value in the Authorization request-header field.
+All nodes MUST digitally sign the APIs by adding a JSON Web Token (JWT) value in the Authorization request-header field.
 The creation and verification of the JWT could be based on shared key or public/private key cryptography.
+The claims set MUST contain atleast the "iss", "exp" claims.
+The "iss" claim contains unique ID of the node that initiated the request.

 #### 6. Acknowledgements